tencent cloud

 Clear Node Design

 Information Collection Nodes: These nodes collect information based on multi-round dialogue, webpage UI, and other methods, and transmit the information backward.
-For example, the parameter collection node performs multi-round dialogue with users to collect necessary parameter information.
+For example, the parameter collection node collects necessary parameter information by performing multi-round dialogue with users.

 Information Processing Nodes: These nodes only process information and no longer collect it.
 For example, the LLM node leverages LLM capabilities to process information by editing prompt.

-Variable Processing Nodes: These nodes support operations such as converting, assigning values, and aggregating variables.
+Variable Processing Nodes: These nodes support operations such as converting, assigning value, and aggregating variables.
 For example, JSON serialization, array sorting, and variable aggregation.

 Basic Nodes: These nodes form the foundation of workflow operation, implementing functions such as workflow result output and logical judgments.
 They include nodes like reply node and conditional judgment node.